 This technique destroys the tissues of skin lesions by freezing them with liquid nitrogen.
-It’s generally used to remove warts and AK lesions, but it can also be used to remove moles.
+It’s generally used to remove warts, pre-cancers (AKs) and benign keratoses (but not moles).

 Any mole or growth that’s especially dark or has changed in appearance should be looked at.
-Signs of melanoma, the most dangerous form of skin cancer, include moles or spots that have grown rapidly, have irregular borders, or are itchy or tender to the touch.
+Signs of melanoma, the most dangerous form of skin cancer, include "ABCDE."
+This stands for:

-If you have any questionable looking moles or lesions, see Dr. Seidenberg as soon as possible.
+If you have any questionable looking moles or lesions, click on the "MAKE APPOINTMENT" tab to see Dr. Seidenberg as soon as possible.